 Nuisance Animals

-Report aggressive birds or straying livestock for investigation.
+Report nuisance animals or straying livestock for investigation.

 Animals are an important part of our community, but owners must ensure they don't cause nuisance or health issues for neighbours.